-Fixed Assets
+Capital Assets

-Fixed assets are stated at cost and depreciation is computed using the straight-line method over an estimated useful life of the assets.
+Capital assets are stated at cost and depreciation is computed using the straight-line method over an estimated useful life of the assets ranging from five to forty years.
 The cost of normal maintenance and repairs, the do not add to the value of the asset or materially extend the asset life, are not capitalized.
+The Authority capitalizes capital assets over \$1,000.
+Lesser amounts are expensed.